ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 terminal 1: roslaunch maptogridmap startmapserver.launch
 terminal 2: roslaunch maptogridmap startmaptogridmap.launch
 ```
-You can also start a single launch file which combines these two launch files:
+You can also start a single launch file which combines these two launch files and also starts firos (this file is used in a docker container of Central SP):
 ```
 roslaunch maptogridmap topology.launch
 ```
 ## Creation of Nodes in maptogridmap package
 Nodes are all free cells of rectangular square size that does not contain any obstacle within it.
 The obstacles are read from the map PNG or PGM file loaded by calling the map_server node.
-There are three maps prepared in startmapserver.launch, where MURAPLAST florplan is uncommented and IML lab and ICENT lab are commented out for the later usage.
+There are three maps prepared in startmapserver.launch, where MURAPLAST floorplan is uncommented and IML lab and ICENT lab are commented out for the later usage.

 ```
 <launch>